douglasgreen/outlines/computing/computer_science/computer_science.md

 ## Software Engineering

 Software Engineering is a discipline that involves the design, development, testing, and maintenance of software.
 It applies engineering principles and practices to create software that is reliable, efficient, and meets user requirements.
-Now, let\'s discuss some key topics:
+Now, let's discuss some key topics:

 ### Software Development Life Cycle (SDLC)